Optimization of GNN Training Through Half-precision: Evaluations

-\subsubsection{Training Accuracy}
+\subsubsection{\textbf{Training Accuracy}}

-As we highlighted earlier in Fig.~\ref{obs-accuracy}, the accuracy of DGL for half-precision is much lower than the float-based models, which questioned whether half-precision is a viable option for GNN training.
+As we highlighted earlier in Fig.~\ref{obs-accuracy}, the accuracy of DGL for half-precision is much lower than the float-based models.
 Hence, we use DGL single-precision as the baseline in Fig.~\ref{exp-dgl-halfGNN-acc} to show that {\halfgnn} achieves similar accuracy to the baseline.
-The difference in accuracy is less than 0.3\% for all except pubmed in GIN for which it is less than 1.0\% improvement.
-Firstly, these differences are mostly due to random weight initialization, and changes by this margin if re-run.
-Secondly, we have made a minor adjustment to protect the additional overflow as discussed in \cref{sec.discrete}. \textit{This implies that half-precision is a viable option in place of float without compromising the GNN accuracy}.
+The improvement in accuracy is less than 0.3\% for all except Pubmed in GIN for which it is less than 1.0\% improvement.
+Firstly, half-precision works as a regularizer, resulting in minor accuracy improvements as discussed by mix-precision training~\cite{micikevicius2017mixed}.
+Secondly, we have made a minor adjustment to protect the additional overflow in GIN as discussed in \cref{sec.discrete}. \textit{These accuracy results imply that half-precision is a viable option in GNN in place of the float} if our proposed techniques are utilized.

-The reason for the similar accuracy in {\halfgnn} as float-based DGL is protecting the overflow through the proposed \emph{discretized reduction} scaling in \emph{SpMM}.
-Protection for \emph{SpMM} is possible only at the sparse kernel level as frameworks themselves cannot protect against such overflow.
+\textbf{Overflow Protection {is} the Key.} Overflow protection through \emph{discretized reduction} scaling in \emph{SpMM} by {\halfgnn} is the key reason to achieve accuracy similar to DGL-float.
 To confirm this result, we replaced the discretized reduction with the usual reduction so that overflow would not be protected.
-This system did result in DGL-half like abnormal accuracy.
+This system did result in DGL-half like abnormal accuracy in GCN and GIN.